top of page

 What makes Beryl so alluring?

-Two factors define this mineral species: the chemical make-up and crystal habit.
-Precious Beryl has a chemical formula of (Be3AI2Si6O18), which means each molecule contains 3 Beryllium with other minerals (Aluminium, Silicon & Oxygen).
-In addition to these minerals, the raw material needs all the right ingredients within the Earths’ crust, trace elements, temperature, pressure, time & space to grow.
-Variety is the spice of life, thus as a species, its unique intense colours contribute to its appeal.
-Natural gems quality stones are mined across the globe, with several deposits producing very desirable gems that command significant commercial values.
-Fine gems are produced from Brazil & Columbia, the Urals, Myanmar, India, China, across Africa, & the US.
-Mines East of the Aswan, Egypt were mined in ancient times producing fine material, however this is no longer.
+Natural gem-quality stones are mined across the globe, with several deposits producing very desirable gems that command significant commercial values.
+Fine gems are produced from Brazil and Columbia, the Urals, Myanmar, India, China, across Africa, and the US.
+Mines east of the Aswan, Egypt, were mined in ancient times producing fine material; however, this is no longer the case.

 Emerald, Heliodor, & Aquamarine with Diamond create an alluring jewel

-Created by Peter Minturn
+Jewels created by Peter Minturn

 Aquamarine Gems are brittle